ecliptik/formstack/README.md

 {"temp":"79"}
 ```

-The logs of the 'worker' and 'temp' containers will show expected process information.
+The logs of the `worker` and `temp` containers will show expected process information.

 ## Using With AWS